Ad Code

 What is Management Information System ?

-There are various good example of MIS which provided effective corporate governance in government as well as public and private sectors such as online banking system and online insurance system, management of education services, mobile Customer services and online competitive examination
+There are various good example of MIS which provided effective corporate governance in government as well as public and private sectors such as online banking system and online insurance system, management of education services, mobile customer services and online competitive examination.
+The above example of MIS provide effective handling of in enormous amount of transaction managed through effective scheduling and achieve good performance of operations.

-Meaning of Management Information System
+Management Information System Meaning

-The word 'MIS' is not new, Only its automation is new earlier the MIS management information system was used as a resources of information by the managers. this information would allow them to plan and control different operation used in organisation .now, since the MIS is computerized ,it has increased its accuracy and speed which has allowed more alternatives which solving problem as well as decision making.
+The word 'MIS' is not new, Only its automation is new earlier the MIS management information system was used as a resources of information by the managers. this information would allow them to plan and control different operation used in organization .now, since the MIS is computerized ,it has increased its accuracy and speed which has allowed more alternatives which solving problem as well as decision making.

 MIS provides the following types of information to the companies :